abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 builder.ConfigureAuditLogging();
 ````

-Open the Package Manager Console, select the `.EntityFrameworkCore.DbMigrations` as the Default project (make sure that the `.Web` project is still the startup project) and run the following command:
+Open the Package Manager Console, select the `.EntityFrameworkCore` as the Default project (make sure that the `.Web` project is still the startup project) and run the following command:

 ````
 Add-Migration "Removed_Audit_Setting_Permission_Modules"